DSC-Capstone/dsc-capstone.github.io/assignments/projects/q2-proposal.md

 You'll submit an **individually** recorded video of you presenting your elevator pitch to YouTube and submit a link to it on Gradescope.
 There should be no slides in the video, just your face talking.
 (Let Suraj know if you have any concerns with this requirement.)

 Note that every member of your group will have to record separate videos, even if you write your pitches together and they are largely similar.

-{: .note }
-We've removed the previous Week 10 "dry run" component of the pitch submission.
-However, you're still encouraged to attend office hours in Week 10 to get feedback on your pitches.

 Unlike the written proposal and schedule, your elevator pitch will be graded by methodology TAs.
 Each of the six bullet points below are worth 1 point.